 Security Deposit Holdings Disclosure

-Applicable to all rental units holding a security deposit.
+Applicable to all rental units holding a security deposit in Tennessee.

 When charging and holding a security deposit, a Tennessee landlord must disclose the location of the account where the deposit is being held.
 However, the number of the account does not need to provided.

 SECURITY DEPOSIT HOLDINGS DISCLOSURE.
 The security deposit of $____, highlighted in this lease, can be found at the following location: